tassiluca/direct-style-experiments/docs/site/content/docs/05-rears.md

   - If we want to wait for the task completion, it's the client's responsibility to explicitly `Async.await` (or `awaitResult`)
   - **Cons**: depending on the content of the block, the behavior is different!
 This is _error-prone_!
 {{< /hint >}}

+Follows some considerations (to be tested with the new version 0.2.0 and the introduction of `Async.Spawn` capability):

 {{< hint warning >}}